confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

        <img src="images/cc-sink-connector-topic.png" width=75% height=75%>
     </div>

-    You are not expecting any errors in our data so our DLQ topic should be empty.
+    You are not expecting any errors in your data so your DLQ topic should be empty.

 8. Let’s walk through what it would look like if there were any errors by producing a message in JSON format when you are actually expecting Avro.
 Click on the **dbserver1.customers.inventory** topic, then click on **Messages**.